Delilah (radio host): In popular culture

 The show plays a role in the Hallmark Channel television series Cedar Cove, which is based on writer Debbie Macomber's book series and set in a fictional Pacific coast town in Washington state.
-Quotes and other inspirational pieces voiced by Delilah especially for the series set up some of the plot devices which occur in the course of each episode.
+Quotes and other inspirational pieces voiced by Delilah, especially for the series set up some of the plot devices that occur in the course of each episode.

-The show can also be heard in the 2018 film I Can Only Imagine, the biographical story of MercyMe lead singer Bart Millard.
+The show can be heard in the 2018 film I Can Only Imagine, the biographical story of MercyMe lead singer Bart Millard.

+In episode 5 of season 3 of the TV show "Louie" Maria Bamford mentions listening to Delilah and does an impression of a back and forth between a caller and Delilah.

 Personal life

+Delilah has been married four times and divorced three times.
+In October 2012, she married Paul Warner.

-Delilah is a mother of 15 children, 11 of whom were adopted.
-Two of her children have died: a 16-year-old son, Sammy Young Dzolali Rene, died on March 12, 2012, of complications of sickle-cell anemia which had gone untreated most of his life until he was adopted by Delilah and brought to the US just 9 months before his death.
-On October 3, 2017, her 18-year-old biological son Zachariah died by suicide, following a brief, but intense period of depression.
+Delilah is the mother of 15 children, 12 of whom were adopted.
+Her son, Sammy Young Dzolali Rene, died on March 12, 2012, from complications from sickle-cell anemia at the age of 16.
+On October 3, 2017, her biological son Zachariah died by suicide at the age of 18.
+Her stepson Ryan died in December 2019.

-Delilah has been married four times, and frequently jokes about, and refers to, her multiple divorces on her show.
-She is currently married to her longtime pal Paul Warner.
-The two were married at her home on October 27, 2012.
-The invited guests (and most of the staff) were told only that they were attending her annual Harvest party.

 She lives near Port Orchard, Washington.